-John Reed is a fierce human and civil rights advocate who has worked collaboratively with community leaders and legislators for a half century to identify and address the problems and needs of people of color and the underserved on Cape Cod.
-He has bucked the system of oppression and discrimination to advocate for others of all races.
+John Reed was a fierce human and civil rights advocate who worked collaboratively with community leaders and legislators for a half century to identify and address the problems and needs of people of color and the underserved on Cape Cod.
+He bucked the system of oppression and discrimination to advocate for others of all races.

-John has served the Cape Cod community for the past 49 years in many capacities including Chair of the Barnstable County Human Rights Commission; Vice President of the New England Area Conference of the NAACP; Treasurer of the Yarmouth Housing Authority; President and a board member for the Barnstable Teachers Association, the Massachusetts Teachers Association and the National Education Association.
-He also presides as Executive Director of the Zion Union Heritage Museum in Hyannis where he uses his teaching skills to host exhibits and educational programs about the history of people of color and new immigrants on Cape Cod.
-He also collects clothes for students, delivers turkeys during the holidays, raises scholarship money and conducts workshops on gang violence all over the Northeast.
+John served the Cape Cod community for the past 49 years in many capacities including Chair of the Barnstable County Human Rights Commission; Vice President of the New England Area Conference of the NAACP; Treasurer of the Yarmouth Housing Authority; President and a board member for the Barnstable Teachers Association, the Massachusetts Teachers Association and the National Education Association.
+He also presided as Executive Director of the Zion Union Heritage Museum in Hyannis where he used his teaching skills to host exhibits and educational programs about the history of people of color and new immigrants on Cape Cod.
+He also collected clothes for students, delivered turkeys during the holidays, raised scholarship money and conducted workshops on gang violence all over the Northeast.

-John says he does all he does because “community service is worth it.”
-He says, “I’ve reached out and touched people”.
+John said that he did all he did because “community service is worth it.”
+He said, “I’ve reached out and touched people”.
 “I hope that’s what I’ve done.”

 Thank you John, for the many contributions you’ve made to make Cape Cod a kinder, more equitable place for all!